ON TOUR in Parc Ela, Switzerland: sustainable tourism champion in Alpine wonderland

 During those days, we stayed at Kesch Alpine Hut, where Reto Barblan gave us a warm welcome, enjoyed a tranquil breakfast at the family-friendly Hotel Garni Albula in Bergün, sat down with Christoph Steiner, manager of the historic hotel Kurhaus Bergün, and admired the spectacular views of the UNESCO World Heritage Albula line – courtesy of Rhaetian Railway.

-And we invited Dieter Müller, managing director of Parc Ela DMO, to tell us about the destination’s sustainable tourism strategies, challenges and ambitions (interview coming soon).
+And we invited Dieter Müller, managing director of Parc Ela DMO, to tell us about the destination’s sustainable tourism strategies, challenges and ambitions.
+Here the interview.

 Snapshot on arrival, of Keschhütte, one of the sustainability jewels of destination Parc Ela in Switzerland.